-Every month we'll aim to feature a creative, smart and sustainable Gustavson student or graduate.
-Please visit often and find out how they're changing the world.
+We love to celebrate Gustavson's creative, smart and sustainable students and graduates.
+Please visit often to find out how they're changing the world.

 Marina Hutton's rosy specs

 Marina Hutton's glass is always half full - so she's busy refilling goblets for the rest of the world.Read the full story

 Kyle Kozma has a dream to give a TED lecture one day.
 In the meantime, he's creating the dream for others.Read the full story

 Even when she's sitting still, Linsi Comfort radiates enthusiasm.
 And when the talk turns to sustainability, she lights up.